RGVas/lga-parking-scraper/README.md

 # LaGuardia Parking Scraper

 ### Notice
-**This program can only be used if the computer is authenticated to a google cloud project - this code is designed to be ran via a cloud function.**
+**This program can only be used if the computer is authenticated to a google cloud project - the code is designed to be ran via a cloud function.**

 ## Installation & Running
 Clone the repository